jensens/pyramid-gae-tutorial/README.rst

 Pyramid on Google’s App Engine (the easy way using buildout)
 ============================================================

-A minimal Pyramid application running in a local appengine development environment.
+A example Pyramid application running in a local appengine development environment.

 The `zc.buildout <http://pypi.python.org/pypi/zc.buildout>`_ based installation
 uses the `great appengine buildout integration appfy.recipe.gae <http://pypi.python.org/pypi/appfy.recipe.gae/>`_.

-This minimal example was a based on
+This example was a based on
 `some older pyramid on appengine tutorial <http://code.google.com/p/bfg-pages/wiki/PyramidTutorial>`_ and was developed further, because I had some issues to get it running.
 I cleaned it slightly up, such as moving the app to the app subdir and now it